Swanlinbar: History

+watering-place, and was already fallen into decay.

 The 1836 Ordnance Survey Namebooks state- In this townland is situated the town of Swanlinbar...This small town was in great repute about the year 1800 owing to the healing virtues of its spa water.
 But this has long ceased to please the public taste, and the town is at present little better than a country village.